Adrasteia: Nemesis

 Although apparently of independent origin, Adrasteia also came to be associated with Nemesis, the goddess of divine retribution.
-Nemeisis and Adrasteia were worshipped together at Kos.
+Nemesis and Adrasteia were worshipped together at Kos.
 In the fifth century BC the two goddesses were often identified, with Adrasteia becoming merely an epithet of Nemesis.
 The explicit identification of the two goddesses is first found in the writings of the late fifth-century BC poet and grammarian Antimachus of Colophon.

 Artemis

 Adrasteia, like Nemesis, was also associated with Artemis.
 The land of the Berecyntians, where a fragment of Aeschylus' lost play Niobe locates the cult of Adrasteia, was also the home of Ephesian Artemis.
 According to the second-century-BC Greek grammarian Demetrius of Scepsis, a certain Adrastus established Adrasteia as another name for Artemis.
 As noted above Pausanias saw a statue of Adrasteia in a temple of Artemis near Delphi.

 Others

 Adrasteia was also sometimes associated with other goddesses, including the Titan Rhea (who was herself associated with Mother goddess Cybele), Ananke (Necessity), the personification of inevitability, and the Egyptian mother goddess Isis.